Western culture: Early modern era

-The Age of Discovery faded into the Age of Enlightenment of the 18th century, during which cultural and intellectual forces in European society emphasized reason, analysis, and individualism rather than traditional lines of authority.
-It challenged the authority of institutions that were deeply rooted in society, such as the Catholic Church; there was much talk of ways to reform society with toleration, science and skepticism.

-Philosophers of the Enlightenment included Francis Bacon, René Descartes, John Locke, Baruch Spinoza, Voltaire (1694–1778), Jean-Jacques Rousseau, David Hume, and Immanuel Kant, who influenced society by publishing widely read works.
-Upon learning about enlightened views, some rulers met with intellectuals and tried to apply their reforms, such as allowing for toleration, or accepting multiple religions, in what became known as enlightened absolutism.
-New ideas and beliefs spread around Europe and were fostered by an increase in literacy due to a departure from solely religious texts.
-Publications include Encyclopédie (1751–72) that was edited by Denis Diderot and Jean le Rond d'Alembert.
-The Dictionnaire philosophique (Philosophical Dictionary, 1764) and Letters on the English (1733) written by Voltaire spread the ideals of the Enlightenment.
+During the Age of Enlightenment of the 18th century, cultural and intellectual forces in European society emphasized reason, analysis, and individualism rather than traditional authority.
+It challenged the authority of deeply rooted social institutions, such as the Catholic Church.
+Social reforms promoting toleration, science and skepticism became popular.
+Philosophers of the Enlightenment included John Locke, Baruch Spinoza, Voltaire (1694–1778), Jean-Jacques Rousseau, David Hume, and Immanuel Kant, who influenced society by publishing widely read works.
+Some rulers met with intellectuals and applied reforms, such as allowing for toleration, or accepting multiple religions, in what became known as enlightened absolutism.
+New ideas and beliefs spread around Europe, fostered by increased literacy made possible by an emergence of non-religious publishing.
+Notable publications include Encyclopédie (1751–72) edited by Denis Diderot and Jean le Rond d'Alembert, and the Dictionnaire philosophique (1764) and Letters on the English (1733) by Voltaire.